 - Negligence Equals Fault; a breach in the standard of care that any reasonable person takes to avoid harm.
 To determine fault, one must show the other failed to act reasonably.

 - Florida is a comparative negligence state, meaning both parties could be blamed for the accident.
 Under pure comparative negligence, to receive compensation, there is no threshold for the plaintiff to meet.
 Compensation to a plaintiff is reduced by their own percentage of fault.

 If you have questions, call Hunter Law at (813) 287-2227 and talk with a Personal Injury Attorney.
 Protect Your Rights.
 We know the players and how to make the system work in your favor.
 Cyclists have the legal right to be on Florida roads, not just the sidewalks.
 Florida motorists have a legal obligation to look out for cyclists.

 - Most Florida residents have heard the term “Share the Road.”
 However, do you appreciate what it means?
 According to state law, motorists must pass at a safe distance of not less than three feet between the vehicle and bicycle.

 Decals on police vehicles, informational programs, and support messaging have improved behavior among drivers and cyclists.
 Laws like Share the Road are necessary safety considerations for people who commute to work and cycle to their next class.

 Hunter Law wants to safeguard neighbors and the growing number of cyclists on Tampa roadways.
 If you require the Best Personal Injury Attorney in Florida, call us forthwith.

-Tampa Cycling and Bicycle Safety
+Cycling and Bicycle Safety in Tampa Bay

 The Wall Street Journal reported on Sept.
 25, 2018, the most dangerous place to ride a bike in America was Pinellas County, including the Metropolis of Tampa.
 According to the Tampa Bay Times, eleven intersections were considered hazardous for cyclists.